 Best vegan prenatal with DHA

-We formulated our Prenatal for her prenatal pack with vegans in mind.
+We formulated our Prenatal pack with vegans in mind.
 Every single ingredient in this prenatal pack, including our DHA, is vegan.
 Our prenatal vitamin pack is free from milk, eggs, fish, crustacean, tree nuts, soybean, peanuts, wheat yeast, gluten, corn, sodium, sugar, starch, artificial coloring, preservatives, and flavoring.

-A vegan pregnancy is possible, and if you are trying to conceive or pregnant, I highly recommend trying the vegan Prenatal for her.
+A vegan pregnancy is possible, and if you are trying to conceive or pregnant, I highly recommend trying the vegan Prenatal Daily Packets.

 - Fish Oil Without the Fish: Is Vegan DHA actually good?